How to make repayments on your Westpac credit card

 If you’re an existing Westpac credit card user, you can choose to make your repayments using any of the following:

-You can also consider setting up automatic payments using your Australian savings or transaction account.
-If you wish to set up automatic payments using an existing Westpac account, you can do so over the phone by calling 1300 130 961 (8am-8pm, 7 days a week).
+You can set up automatic payments using your Australian savings or transaction account.
+If you wish to set up automatic payments using an existing Westpac account, you can do so through online banking or by calling 1300 130 961 (8am-8pm, 7 days a week).
 To use an account with a different financial intuition, you have to take a completed Card Autopay Request form into any Westpac branch along with your ID.

-When setting up your automated payments, you can choose to pay a set amount including a percentage of the closing payment, the minimum payment due, or the closing balance.
+When setting up your automatic repayments, you can choose to pay a set amount of the closing balance, a percentage of the closing balance, the minimum payment due or the full balance.

 Transfer from an existing Westpac account